KirbyPaint/beat-maker/README.md

 <u>Download Chart File (As .dat)</u>: This button will take all given notes saved so far and export them to a .dat file that can then, with minimal adjustment, be imported into the game.

 ## What Can This Tool Do
-This tool can take a beat
+This tool can convert a given beat with red and blue notes into a playable chart.
+It can also take the supplied attributes and create the required info.dat file containing the supplied attributes.

 ## What Requires Outside Tools
 This tool will not be able to edit audio files, create custom cover art, or package the final product.
 It is simply a chart creation tool.